hyeonjungko/fexr/README.md

 ## Update Interval
 All currency rates are updated every hour.

+## TODO
+- historical graphs with each currency

 ## Supported Currencies
 Supports 168 different currencies around the world.